iman1000000/my-room/README.md

 __Thanks to:__

-Kenney, for the excellent roguelike sprite sheet http://kenney.nl/assets/roguelike-rpg-pack
+Kenney, for the excellent graphics http://kenney.nl/assets/roguelike-rpg-pack

 The developers of the Phaser game engine